Longmyndian Supergroup

-The Longmyndian Supergroup is a 6000 m sequence of Late Precambrian rocks that outcrop between the Pontesford–Linley Fault System and the Church Stretton Fault System in the Welsh Borderland Fault System.
+The Longmyndian Supergroup is a 6000 m sequence of Ediacaran (late Precambrian) rocks that outcrop between the Pontesford–Linley Fault System and the Church Stretton Fault System in the Welsh Borderland Fault System of England and Wales.
 The supergroup consists of two major geological groups, the Stretton Group and the overlying Wentnor Group.
+The successions represented by these two groups have also been referred to as the Eastern Longymndian and Western Longmyndian respectively, forming as they do the bedrock of the east and west parts of the Long Mynd in Shropshire.
 The rocks are a generally regressive sequence from basinal facies to clastic sedimentation.
 The rocks are thought to be derived from Uriconian mountains that were formed during the southward subduction of an oceanic plate beneath a continental block (ocean closure).
 The rocks have since been folded due to fault movements and plunge gently to the south.

 The Longmyndian rocks were deposited in northeast–southwest trending faulted rift basins.
 These were deposited on top of the Uriconian volcaniclastic deposits.
-Subsequent ocean closure squeezed these rocks together to provide sub-vertical bedding in the synclinal sequence we see in exposed rocks today.
+Subsequent ocean closure squeezed these rocks together to provide sub-vertical bedding in the synclinal sequence seen in exposed rocks today.

-As noted below, the deposited rocks of the Longmyndian show a variety of depositional facies that tell a story of ocean closure.
+The deposited rocks of the Longmyndian show a variety of depositional facies that tell a story of ocean closure.
 The Longmyndian deposits rest upon Uriconian rocks but different sections are exposed exclusively between the Church Stretton Fault and the Pontesford-Linley Lineament.

 Wentnor Group

-The Wentnor Group is made up of the fluvial deposits of the Bridges Formation and is the topmost of the supergroup.
-This is underlain by the braided deposits of the Bayston-Oakwood Formation which completes the Wentnor Group.
+Once known as the Wentnor Series, the Wentnor Group is made up of two formations.
+Uppermost within the group and supergroup are the fluvial deposits of the Bridges Formation.
+They are underlain by the braided deposits of the Bayston-Oakwood Formation.
+Debate remains as to whether the Wentnor Group succeeds the Stretton Group without a break or if there is an unconformity at this point.